FO-beep/Faithful_s_Portfolio/README.md

 # Faithful_s_Portfolio
-### Portfolio features an about me page, contact and work done.
-Most importantly it contains updated links to profiles such as linkedin, github.
+### My Portfolio features an About me page, Contact and a view of my work.
+Most importantly, it contains updated links to profiles such as linkedin, github.
 #
 #